 TapNPass and Tapioca gateways

 The TapNPass wireless adapters embed a TapNLink module.
 Therefore, these Getting Started guides are generally relevant except the imported variables are issued from ELF files for a standard TapNLink and generally from a CSV file (when Modbus is used) for TapNPass/Tapioca:

 - Flyer & Quick start TnP-NSR103 (Nomad) or Quick start TnP-FSR103 (Fixed) for an optional overview.

 - Get Started: Run Toolbox App using Serial or Modbus, and modify the configuration

-After playing with the 'sensor demo' project, you should be interested by designing your own application.
+After playing with the demo project, you should be interested by designing your own application.
 We recommend to read first the following sections:

 Different protocols and different topologies are available.

 |RF Incoming protocols||To decide which module to use in your specific case.|